mikechappelow/klink/README.md

 ## How to Install

-Currently, the easiest way to install the klink package is to install from the public GitHub repo:
+The easiest way to install the klink package is to source it from the public GitHub repo:

 ``` r
 devtools::install_github("mikechappelow/klink")